psf/black/README.md

 style guide enforcement tools like Flake8.
 Since ``W503`` is not PEP 8 compliant, you should tell Flake8 to ignore these warnings.

+### Parentheses

+Some parentheses are optional in the Python grammar.
+Any expression can be wrapped in a pair of parentheses to form an atom.
+There are a few interesting cases:

+- `if (...):`
+- `while (...):`
+- `for (...) in (...):`
+- `assert (...), (...)`
+- `from X import (...)`

+In those cases, parentheses are removed when the entire statement fits in one line, or if the inner expression doesn't have any delimiters to further split on.
+Otherwise, the parentheses are always added.

 ## Editor integration